 EMPLOYEE STOCK OPTION PLANS

-During the year the company had the Infotech Associate Stock Option Plans in operationfor granting stock options to the associates of the company and its whollyowned subsidiaries in accordance with the Securities Exchange Board of India (Share Based Employee Benefits)Regulations 2014.
+During the year the company had the Infotech Associate Stock Option Plans in operationfor granting stock options to the associates of the company and its subsidiaries inaccordance with the Securities Exchange Board of India (Share Based Employee Benefits)Regulations 2014.
 Disclosure pursuant to the above regulation is enclosed as Annexure' D'

 CONSERVATION OF ENERGY RESEARCH AND DEVELOPMENT TECHNOLOGY ABSORPTION FOREIGNEXCHANGE EARNINGS AND OUTGO

-These are enclosed as Annexure 'E'.
+The details are enclosed as Annexure E'.

 MANAGEMENT DISCUSSION & ANALYSIS

 Pursuant to the provisions of Regulation 34 read with Schedule V of the SEBI (LODR)Regulations 2015 a report on Management Discussion & Analysis is enclosed asAnnexure F'.

 DIRECTORS' RESPONSIBILITY STATEMENT

-i. in the preparation of the annual accounts the applicable accounting standards havebeen followed and there are no material departures;
+i.
+In the preparation of the annual accounts the applicable accounting standards havebeen followed and there are no material departures;

-ii. they have selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company at the end of the financial year and of the profitof the company for that period;
+ii. they have selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of a airs of the Company at the end of the financial year and of the profitof the company for that period;

-iii. they have taken proper and sufficient care for the maintenance of adequateaccounting records inaccordance with the provisions of the Act for safeguarding theassets of the company and for preventing and detecting fraud and other irregularities;
+iii. they have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the company and for preventing and detecting fraud and other irregularities;

 iv. they have prepared the annual accounts on a going concern basis;

 v. they have laid down internal financial controls to be followed by the company andsuch internal financial controls are adequate and operating effectively; vi. they havedevised proper systems to ensure compliance with the provisions of all applicable laws andthat such systems were adequate and operating effectively.
 Further there are noqualifications reservations or adverse remarks made by the Statutory Auditors/ PractisingCompany Secretary in their reports.